 Some nontraded REITs require investors to hold on to their investment for 8 years or more.
 For that reason, they are often not suitable for baby boomers nearing retirement or the elderly.

 Both the SEC and the Financial Industry Regulatory Authority (FINRA) issued warnings to investors last fall about these products.
-Brokers were warned too – be very careful to insure that investors fully understand the risks associated with these investments.
+Brokers were instructed to be very careful to insure that investors fully understand the risks associated with these investments.
 Unfortunately, the investing public and investment advisers often didn’t heed the warnings.
 Now some REITs have dropped by as much as 75% and investors can neither redeem nor find a buyer for their shares.
 In other words, they are stuck.

 According to InvestmentNews, one of the largest nontraded REIT, KBS REIT I with $3.4 billion in assets, halted distributions and reported that its share value was about half of the original offering price if someone can even find a buyer.